Alluxio/alluxio/docs/en/deploy/Install-Alluxio-Cluster-with-HA.md

 ---
 layout: global
-title: Install Alluxio Cluster with HA
+title: Deploy Alluxio on a Cluster with HA
 nickname: Cluster with HA
 group: Install Alluxio
 priority: 3